SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 We test a part of the home page, if you want to test other parts, follow the previous steps and try to construct multiple tests.
-The tests above are a good example of how we get elements from a HTML page and test if the displayed page contains the correct information we want to display.
+The tests above are a good example of how we get elements from an HTML page and test if the displayed page contains the correct information we want to display.

 ### Testing interactions

 We will now show how to test interactions.
-It's an important step to test, so we will explain how you could you do it.
+It's an important step to test, so we will explain how you could do it.
-In this example, we will create a test that registers a user in the website.
+In this example, we will create a test that registers a user on the website.
 First, we will create another subclass of `EPTest` called `EPRegisterUserTest`.

 ```